Preventing liver cancer

 Read more about getting tested and treated for hepatitis C and preventing hepatitis C.

 There is a vaccine that protects against hepatitis B. However, as it is uncommon for hepatitis B to be spread between people in the UK, the vaccination is not given as part of the routine childhood vaccination schedule.

 Vaccination is usually only recommended for people in high-risk groups, such as:

-- people who have chronic liver disease
+- people with chronic kidney disease

-Read more about preventing hepatitis B.
+Read more about the hepatitis B vaccine and treating hepatitis B.

 Find out who should have hepatitis B vaccine on the NHS, how the vaccine helps, and how to get vaccinated